MajorZiploc/tooling_notes/dev/gamedev/godot/notes.md

 To save theme changes when editing via the editor.
 PRESS THE SAVE BUTTON ON THE THEMES TAB other events can trigger a save, but they arent consistent

+### Shaders

+how to apply multiple shaders (in order) to a single texture applying 1 shader per color rect that is a child of the target texture is 1 approach for this if you
+    did this for applying fog and cross shine to a texture can also dup the texture and apply an effect to 1 of the dups did this for shadows if static shaders then you can use each shader on the texture then write to a new texture and replace the original texture and repeat for all shaders

 ## Properties

 // get the path of the current file within the file itself